CollyneJumah/ssh-aws-ec2-instance/README.md

-- 6) Nothing is working - "aaaahhhhhh"
+- 6) Nothing is working-

 Don't panic.
-Use EC2 Instance Connect from the next lecture.
+Use EC2 Instance Connect.
 Make sure you started an Amazon Linux 2 and you will be able to follow along with the tutorial :)